 - The model places too much emphasis on extrinsic motivation – profit, higher wages more goods.
 In reality, we are motivated by intrinsic motivation.
 For example, giving to charity can give a ‘feel-good factor’.
 This can make it rational to give away wealth.

 - Home sociologicus.
-Many decisions we take are developed and framed within concept of society we live.
-Hence, we vote to gain social approval, even though from stictly limited perspective it is not rational to bother.
+Many decisions we take are developed and framed within the concept of society we live.
+Hence, we vote to gain social approval, even though from a strictly limited perspective it is not rational to bother.

 - Gift giving is an important aspect of social interaction.
-We offer support to community for expectation this will lead to improve welfare for others.
+We offer support to the community with the expectation this will lead to an improvement in the welfare for others.

 Strong and weak versions of Homo-economicus

 In ‘weak versions’ of homo-economicus, we can add many of these perceived limitations into the model.
 For example, an awareness we gain utility not just from outer materialistic gain, but acts of altruism and intrinsic motivation.
 In other words, it is entirely rational to give to charity, if we get a good feeling from so doing.

 Economists critical of concept of homo economicus

 - Amaryta Sen – critical of narrow self-interest view of man

 - Amos Tversky / Richard Thaler – behavioural economists who questioned assumption agents are rational, e.g. investors driven by emotion rather than logic

 - Dan Ariely – Limitations of financial incentives to motivate workers, greater gain from non-financial motivation.